Pit River Tribe: History

 The movement of white emigrants into Pit River territory caused more and more Pit River displacement and changes to the environment.
 The emigrants often had no respect for the delicate balance of nature, grazing their cattle and horses in prime hunting and gathering areas.
 A steady flow of emigrants arrived determined to occupy Pit River land and began the process of confiscating and fencing off the land.

 1850s - European-American immigrant expansion interest and activity in Pit River region began.
-USA government, military forces, and settlers invaded, attacked, displaced, and killed the majority of Pit River Indians, with no treaties or compensation made for land seized.
+The US government, military forces, and settlers invaded, attacked, displaced, and killed the majority of Pit River Indians, with no treaties or compensation made for land seized.

-Regionally (intensifying in the mid 1850s), the European invaders ruthlessly and tragically destroyed most of the Pit River natives, and their way of life.
-The Pit Rivers (and virtually all California indigenous bands) were repeatedly abused, killed, and brutally massacred, as the invaders raided village after village in countless incidents, including some more well-known battles, such as the "Wintoon War" and the "Pit River War"...
+Regionally (intensifying in the mid 1850s), the European invaders destroyed most of the Pit River natives, and their way of life.
+The Pit Rivers (and virtually all California indigenous bands) were repeatedly abused, killed, and brutally massacred, as the invaders raided village after village in countless incidents, including some more well-known battles, such as the "Wintoon War" and the "Pit River War".

 Here is one account of some of those ruthless attacks: "War was declared on the Indians in 1858.
 General William Kibbe and Captain I. G. Messec led military and civilian soldiers against the Indians from Trinity County all the way to the Fall River Valley.
 These soldiers were known as Kibbe's Guards and were ruthless, efficient Indian killers."
 Many Indians surrendered under the threat of death or starvation, others were captured, untold numbers were killed, and their villages and food supplies were destroyed in the battles.

 In 1859, 700 captured Pit River Indians were forcibly taken to the Round Valley Reservation in Mendocino County for internment.
 The number of soldiers reported killed in the attacks varies; one account mentions 25, while another mentions 90.
 The main war ended in 1859.
 Although the vast majority of Pit River Indians had been killed or forcibly moved out of the area, some remained, hidden away, and over 500 of those who were sent away eventually returned to their homeland, only to find white settlers taking over more and more property.